 To import big information sets, users get two options:

 - Power BI Premium

 Some of the most common data sources are XML, txt/CSV, Excel, JSON, Azure SQL Data Warehouse, SQL Server Analysis Services Database, Power BI service, and many others.
 To check the complete list of supported data sources, visit here.

 Power BI Desktop is used to create reports and visualise the data on a given dataset.
 It is the development tool for Power Query, Power Pivot, and Power View.

 3. Power BI Service

-Power BI Service is an on-cloud platform that lets you share the reports that you made on Power BI desktop.
+Power BI Service is an on-cloud platform that lets you share the reports that you made on the Power BI desktop.
 You can also use it to collaborate with other users and even create new dashboards.
 The Power BI Service platform comes in three different versions:

 - Free version

 It is also known as Power BI Workspace and comes packed with features such as natural language Q&A and alerts.